ngs-doo/dsl-json/README.md

  ***A***: It's a known Android Studio problem.
 It's fixed in [version 3.3](https://androidstudio.googleblog.com/2018/06/android-studio-33-canary-1-available.html)

  ***Q***: What is this DSL Platform?
  ***A***: DSL Platform is a proprietary compiler written in C#.
 Since v1.7.0 DSL Platform is no longer required to create compile-time databinding.
 Compiler is free to use, but access to source code is licensed.
-If you need access to the compiler or need performance consulting [let us know](https://dsl-platform.com)
+If you want access to the compiler or need performance consulting [let us know](https://dsl-platform.com)